Skill Evaluations

 What You Can Do

-For each alert, you have four options:
+For each alert, you have these options:

 Action Effect